 The 1967 Wildcat coupe had occupied a similar special place in my ninth-grade fantasy life.
-And its entry there was also prompted by a magazine: spy shots of the 1967 Buicks caught unveiled at GM’s testing grounds.
+And its entry there was also prompted by a magazine: first spy shots of the 1967 Buicks caught unveiled at GM’s testing grounds.
 The Wildcat, with its seemingly-endless roof line, fender skirts and super-fluidic lines left me…aroused.
 Bill Mitchell’s playboys had somehow managed to make a big Buick sexy in 1967.
-But now it was 1973.

-Kim was quite happy to have me to drive the aging Wildcat, and hard (I was car-less at the time).
+Kim was quite happy to have me to drive the Wildcat, and hard (I was car-less at the time).
 The high-compression 360hp big-block 430 V8 was still very much in its prime, brimming with thrust.
 It could really hustle the twin living-room size vinyl sofas down the road.
-It was everything the ’64 Beetle I had recently sold wasn’t.
+It was everything my ’64 Beetle I had recently sold wasn’t.
 This cross-cultural experience was highly seductive.

-The Wildcat’s accelerative surges could be sustained until they exceeded even my youthful comfort level for the balding white-wall rubber it rode on.
+The Wildcat’s accelerative surges could be sustained until they exceeded even my youthful comfort level given the balding white-wall rubber it rode on.
 Flooring it at seventy-five opened the secondaries, and with a deeply satisfying moan from under the hood, we were quickly probing territory new to both of us.
 And leaving us breathless.

-But the numb steering, drum brakes and flaccid suspension meant that driving the big ‘Cat in anything other than a straight line was frustrating and highly unsatisfying.
+But the numb steering, feeble drum brakes and flaccid suspension meant that driving the big ‘Cat in anything other than a straight line was frustrating and highly unsatisfying.
 It was a lot like trying to have a half-way intelligent conversation with Kim.

-We were like kindergarten kids cutting out paper snowflakes, tongues sticking out.
+We were like kindergarten kids cutting out paper snowflakes with tongues sticking out.
 Or maybe we were just divining what GM would have built in 1980 if there hadn’t been an energy crisis, or two.
 And today, Paul is still at it, in digital form, and the Wildcat continues to play a role in it.
 No rubber cement to have to rub off the fingers.

 Trying to imagine where American cars were headed stylistically and otherwise in the fall of 1972 was as easy as divining the future of our respective lives.
 As much as the cars were trying hard to exude optimism and confidence, there was a fin de siècle feeling in the air.
 America’s exceptional period was ending, and the energy crisis would bring the point home, if there was any doubt.
 The term “coming of age” was doubly relevant, to both us and the country.
-It might take a while for the reality to become universally accepted, but a giant Cadillac sedan would never again have quite the same meaning.
+It might take a while for the reality to become universally accepted, but a giant Cadillac sedan would never again have quite the same impact.

-And just how was it that I had found a big ’67 Wildcat sexy?
+Just how was it that I had found a big ’67 Wildcat sexy?
 Well, in ninth grade, discrimination on that subject isn’t exactly very refined.
 By 1973, we were a bit further down that road, hopefully.
-And by the time we really came of of age (and money) in the eighties, our automotive lusts had plenty of scope in terms of variety, ethnicity and personal preferences.
+And by the time we really came of age (and money) in the eighties, our automotive lusts had plenty of scope in terms of variety, ethnicity and personal preferences.
 But Wildcats were not among them.